solanita/Food_Availability_Report/README.md

 Given the complexity of the subject and drastic changes in international trade we could observe during the last three years, two case scenarios were developed: one which gave a rundown of the basic food availability parameters in a world as it is today, with (mostly) uninterupted international trade, and second which showcased a so called "Mad Max" scenario which is characterized by a complete stop of import and export of commodities.
 In this case, what the country produces is what it eats.

+The end result were two Tableau visualizations:
+  - [Food Availability Report](https://public.tableau.com/app/profile/lomanita/viz/FoodAvailabilityReport/FoodAvailabilityReport) in a form of a storyboard, and
+  - an interactive dashboard [Can your country feed you?](https://public.tableau.com/app/profile/lomanita/viz/Canyourcountryfeedyou/Canyourcountryfeedyou) showcasing two mentioned scenarios.
+### Data
+Used data is open source data from FAOSTAT available [here](https://www.fao.org/faostat/en/#data/FBS).

 ## Repository overview - folders